khaosmos93/spark_tnp/README.md

 The tag-and-probe process is broken down into several parts:

-1. Creation of the flat ROOT tag-and-probe trees (not shown here)
+1. Creation of the flat ROOT tag-and-probe trees (not shown here, use the [MuonAnalyzer package](https://gitlab.cern.ch/cms-muonPOG/muonanalysis-muonanalyzer/))
-2. Conversion of the ROOT TTree into the parquet data format
+2. Conversion of the ROOT TTree into the parquet data format (convert)
-3. Reduce the data into binned histograms with spark
+3. Reduce the data into binned histograms with spark (flatten)
-4. Fit the resulting histograms
+4. Fit the resulting histograms (fit)
-5. Extraction of efficiencies and scale factors
+5. Extraction of efficiencies and scale factors (prepare)

-These steps are controlled with the [tnp_fitter.py](tnp_fiter.py) script.
+These steps are controlled with the [tnp_fitter.py](tnp_fitter.py) script.
 For help with the script run:
 ```bash
 ./tnp_fitter.py -h